-Quinnipiac recognizes the importance of athletics and recreation in student life.
-The university supports 21 highly competitive, Division I intercollegiate teams, as well as an extensive campus recreation program.
-The campus recreation program, which provides access to fully equipped fitness centers consists of intramurals, fitness and many leisure-time offerings.
-For specific program information, email email@example.com.
+Quinnipiac recognizes the importance of athletics in student life.
+The university supports 21 highly competitive, Division I intercollegiate teams.
+For specific program information, email firstname.lastname@example.org.

 NCAA Division I intercollegiate athletic teams for men include baseball, basketball, cross-country, ice hockey, lacrosse, soccer and tennis.
 Women compete in acrobatics and tumbling, basketball, cross country, field hockey, golf, ice hockey, indoor and outdoor track, lacrosse, soccer, tennis, rugby, softball and volleyball.